dastbe/Yahtzee-AI/README.txt

 Created By: David Bell
 March 24, 2012

+Overview:

+Contest rules and example game states can be found in yahtzee.txt.
+To get a feel for what the program does, I suggest building for testing and entering some of these states.

 Build Instructions:

 	make clean && make      => Rebuilds the entire project for production make clean && make test => Rebuilds the entire project for testing make project            => Builds the executable in the bin/ directory from the c++ files in the project/ directory make scripts            => Reruns the python scripts in the scripts/ directory and outputs their results into files in the data/ directory make clean              => Removes all data files and executables

 Program Execution Instructions:

 	./bin/yai

 Compiler Specifications: